Educational Institute of Scotland: Women in the EIS

 The 20 June 1913 issue of The Educational News reported that the EIS had elected its first woman president, Elizabeth Fish.
 The report also reflected on the progress of women teachers in Scotland.
 "When the Institute was founded in 1847," the report says, "education was looked upon as a man's work."
-Women teachers were virtually absent in schools before the passage of the Education Act of 1872, but by the time Fish was named as president, there were six times as many women teachers as men, and women were also represented in the EIS council.
+Women teachers were virtually absent in schools before the passage of the Education (Scotland) Act 1872, but by the time Fish was named as president, there were six times as many women teachers as men, and women were also represented in the EIS council.
 The article also touched upon the subject of pay equity, decrying the "shameful salaries" many women teachers were paid.

 Industrial action

 In 2011 and again in 2018, threats of industrial action by the EIS evoked memories for many of the long-running teacher strikes of the 1980s.
 During the 1984-86 industrial action almost 15 million pupil days were lost across Scotland.
 It was a sustained campaign in opposition to the Conservative Government.
 Former trade union leader Larry Flanagan described it as "the first time that any group of workers, anywhere in the UK, successfully stood firm in defiance of a concerted, ideologically driven attack by the Tory government."

+In March 2026, the EIS secured an 85% vote in favour of strike action on a 60% turnout in support of achieving a reduction in pupil contact to 21 hours per week.